rhodyprog4ds/BrownFall25/portfolio/formatting.md

         # Default: author of the commit that triggered the run
         author_email: you@uri.edu

-        # The local path to the directory where your repository is located.
+        # The local path to the directory where your {term}`repository` is located.
 You should use actions/checkout first to set it up
         # Default: '.'
         cwd: '.'